kalawinka/minack/README.md

 •	COR: acknowledged entity which falls into corporation category \
 •	MISC acknowledged entity which falls into miscellaneous category
 # train_big_no2.csv, test_ big_no2.csv, dev_ big_no2.csv
-Contains annotated training, test and validation sets of the corpus no.2 (big) in the csv format. \
+Contain annotated training, test and validation sets of the corpus no.2 (big) in the csv format. \
 Tables with 8 columns: id, txt, GRNB, FUND, IND, UNI, COR, MISC \
 •	id: id of the acknowledgement text \
 •	txt: sentence of the acknowledgement text \